airbrake/airbrake-ios/README.markdown

 - `HTNotifierAppStoreEnvironment`
 - `HTNotifierReleaseEnvironment`

+It also provides an environment called `HTNotifierReleaseEnvironment` which will set the environment to release or development depending on the presence of the DEBUG macro

 #Debugging

 To test that the notifier is working inside your application, a simple test method is provided.
 This method raises an exception, catches it, and reports it as if a real crash happened.
 Add this code to your `application:didFinishLaunchingWithOptions:` to test the notifier: